 - Board members may not stand for re-election to the Board for more than four terms following their establishing a principal, legal residence outside Valley's primary service area, as stated above.

 - Board members must own a minimum of 20,000 shares of Valley National Bancorp Common Stock of which 5,000 shares must be in their own name (or jointly with the director's spouse) and none may be pledged or hypothecated.

 - Unless there are mitigating circumstances (such as medical or family emergencies), any Board member who attends less than 85% of the Board and assigned Committee Meetings for two consecutive years, will not be nominated for re-election.
 Attendance will be measured from November 1 to October 31.

 - Board members must prepare for meetings by reading information provided prior to the meeting.
 Each Board member should participate in meetings, for example, by asking questions and by inquiring about policies, procedures, or practices of the Bank.

 - Board members should be available to attend continuing education opportunities throughout the year.

-- Board members are expected to be above reproach in their personal and professional lives and their financial dealings with Valley and the community;
+- Board members are expected to be above reproach in their personal and professional lives and their financial dealings with Valley and the community.

-- If a Board member (a) has his or her integrity challenged by a governmental agency (indictment or conviction), (b) files for personal or business bankruptcy, (c) materially violates the Code of Ethics and Conduct, or (d) has a loan made to or guaranteed by the director classified as doubtful, the Board member shall resign upon the request of the Board of Directors.
+- If a Board member (a) has his or her integrity challenged by a governmental agency (indictment or conviction), (b) files for personal or business bankruptcy, (c) materially violates the Code of Ethics and Conduct, or (d) has a loan made to or guaranteed by the director classified as doubtful, the Board member shall resign upon the request of the Board.
 If a loan made to a director or guaranteed by a director is classified substandard, the Board may ask the director to resign.

 - Board members should understand basic financial principles, and represent a variety of areas of expertise and diversity in personal and professional backgrounds and experiences.